Quick family day trips to take during your winter vacation

 Take a winter day trip to paradise with a visit to Santa Catalina Island.
 Its lush natural landscapes and beautiful views will make you think you’ve been whisked away to the southern coast of Italy.
 However, this island destination is only 50 miles from Los Angeles.
 Plus, with many kid-friendly activities, it’s lovingly earned the moniker “Kidalina.”

 Hop aboard the Catalina Express for a scenic, hour-long cruise across the channel.
-The ride is smooth and plenty of snacks and drinks are offered on board.
+The ride is relaxing and plenty of snacks and drinks are offered on board.
 Once you arrive, explore the island in style by renting a golf cart (and a car seat, if needed).
 The water might be chilly this time of year, but you can get a glimpse of Catalina’s underwater gardens and sea life by taking a ride on the city’s semi-submersible (or glass-bottom boat).
 Take the older kids to Catalina Aerial Adventure Park’s obstacle course for a day filled with adventure or take all ages to Lloyd’s Confectionary where you can buy treats like caramel apples, saltwater taffy, freshly baked cinnamon rolls and more.

 Joshua Tree National Park (Driving distance: 2.5 hours)